 Adverse Effects of Cephalosporins

 Clostridioides (formerly Clostridium) difficile–induced diarrhea Clostridioides (formerly Clostridium) difficile–Induced Diarrhea Toxins produced by Clostridioides difficile strains in the gastrointestinal tract cause pseudomembranous colitis, typically after antibiotic use.
 Symptoms are diarrhea, sometimes bloody... read more (pseudomembranous colitis)

 Positive Coombs test (although hemolytic anemia is very uncommon)

 Hypersensitivity reactions are the most common systemic adverse effects; rash is common, but immediate IgE-mediated urticaria and anaphylaxis are rare.

 Cross-sensitivity between cephalosporins and penicillins is uncommon; cephalosporins can be given cautiously to patients with a history of delayed hypersensitivity to penicillin if necessary.
-However, cephalosporins should not be used in patients who have had an anaphylactic reaction to penicillin.
 Pain at the IM injection site and thrombophlebitis after IV use may occur.

 Cefotetan may have a disulfiram-like effect when ethanol is ingested, causing nausea and vomiting.
-Cefotetan may also elevate the PT/INR and PTT, an effect that is reversible with vitamin K.
+Cefotetan may also elevate the prothrombin time/international normalized ratio (PT/INR) and partial thromboplastin time (PTT), an effect that is reversible with vitamin K.